Tides in the Body

 Lychee One proudly presents Tides in the Body, an exhibition featuring new work by the artist duo Luisa Mè and Giovanni Vetere and curated by Marcelle Joseph, the gallery’s 2020 curatorial consultant.
 In our Anthropocene geological age that is named after the human species that has transformed our fragile planet through global capitalism to one that is characterised by wild weather, drought, floods, fires, warming oceans, melting icebergs and accelerating extinctions of other biological species, this exhibition instead looks at homo sapiens as ‘bodies of water’ that are generative and gestational in their watery embodiment that leaks and seethes in direct opposition to Enlightenment Man’s notion of what Donna Haraway calls ‘human exceptionalism and bounded individualism’.
 To stop, in the poet Eugenio Montale’s words, ‘the oblivion of the world’, these human bodies, that are made up of more than two-thirds water, take responsibility and live ecologically.
 In our age of ‘liquid modernity’ – a term coined by Zygmunt Bauman at the turn of the millenium – where ‘change is the only permanence, and uncertainty the only certainty’, this exhibition proposes a solution to the sustainability of the planet and its inhabitants that does not depend on short-term economic growth or profit-seeking motives but instead calls for people working in concert to find instinctual answers over the flow of time to life’s challenges.

-Framing Vetere’s Alice in Wonderland-dimensioned anemone will be a theatrical backdrop of new paintings by Luisa Mè featuring a vibrant pink post-human creature, complete with a beak, feathers and root-like appendages, on an ebony ground.
-The depicted half-woman, half-plant/bird/animal pays tribute to the artist duo’s Italian Renaissance forebears, including Piero della Francesca and El Greco, but these figures desire rebellion and are attempting to break out of the depicted cage that represents our society’s insistence upon individualism, anthropocentrism and phallogocentrism.
+Framing Vetere’s Alice in Wonderland-dimensioned anemone will be a series of new paintings by Luisa Mè, each embedded with a feeling of post-apocalyptic unease related to the present Anthropocene era where humankind is slowly obliterating nature and the environment.
+These paintings pay tribute to the artist duo’s Italian Renaissance forebears, including Piero della Francesca and El Greco, but the depicted figures desire rebellion and are attempting to break out of the landscape that represents our society’s insistence upon individualism, anthropocentrism and phallogocentrism.
 As Bauman philosophises in his Liquid Modernity (2000), ‘the prevailing ideas of our day box us in…But if we can see the box itself, then we can cut ourselves a window – or even a door’.
 Suspended from the ceiling will be two spiky sculptures made by Luisa Mè, each an agglomeration of found objects and pigmented and sculpted resin evocative of a flying reptilian species that has gestated from the primordial waters of the prehistoric age of the dinosaurs.
 Soaring above the sea, these creatures look down upon a rich, biologically diverse land that could be Earth’s future if humankind acts together to prevent what climatologists have forecasted as our doomsday.

 Together, the works in this exhibition stir the tides in our own bodies and awaken our community-minded spirit to take action to save our planet.
 As Haraway cautions, we may be in need of a ‘third story’, not the Anthropocene, not the Capitalocene but the Chthulucene where homo sapiens imagine themselves to be invertebrate octopi, ‘the mobile, many-armed predators of the sea, pulsating through and over the coral reefs…in nonarrogant collaboration with all those in the muddle’.